CityOfZion/neo-privatenet-docker/README.md

   https://github.com/CityOfZion/neo-gui-developer

   Edit the protocol.json in your respective neo-gui installation to point to the IP of the system running your docker.
-  Please note the ports should match.
-A sample is provided.
+  Please note the ports listed match the private chain ports in the current docker build.

-  Find the section that looks like the following:
+  Find the section in your neo-gui protocol.json that looks like the following:

     "SeedList": [
       "127.0.0.1:20333",